tetratelabs/wazero/RATIONALE.md

 See https://gruss.cc/files/fantastictimers.pdf for an example attacks.

+## Why does fake time increase on reading?

+Both the fake nanotime and walltime increase by 1ms on reading.
+Particularly in the case of nanotime, this prevents spinning.
+For example, when Go compiles `time.Sleep` using `GOOS=js GOARCH=wasm`, nanotime is used in a loop.
+If that never increases, the gouroutine is mistaken for being busy.
+This would be worse if a compiler implement sleep using nanotime, yet doesn't check for spinning!

 ## Why not `time.Clock`?

 wazero can't use `time.Clock` as a plugin for clock implementation as it is